plotters-rs/plotters/doc-template/readme.template.md

 	<img style="display: inline! important" src="https://img.shields.io/badge/docs-development-lightgrey.svg"></img>
 </a>

-*Please note: This library is in a very early stage.
-I am trying my best to stabilize the APIs and improving the overall quality.
-APIs may change at this time.*

 Plotters is drawing library designed for rendering figures, plots, and charts, in pure rust.
 Plotters supports various types of backends, including bitmap, vector graph, piston window and WebAssembly.